Why Your Neighbor’s Sale Price Means Nothing

 Pending sales are the closest thing to “live data” we have.
 They can tell you:

-We can’t see the final price yet, but pendings help confirm whether the market is speeding up or cooling off.
+However, pending sales still require care because the final price and terms may not be public yet.
+Even so, pendings help confirm whether the market is speeding up or cooling off.

 A pricing plan should match your goal

-A neighbor’s sale price doesn’t account for your deadline, tolerance for showings, or appetite for negotiation.
+A neighbor’s sale price does not account for your deadline, tolerance for showings, or appetite for negotiation.
+For a deeper dive, review the worst pricing mistakes Panhandle sellers make.

 Common bad advice we hear (and what it costs)